 Agency Disclosures to Enhance the Transparency of Research

-Data Disclosure: To the maximum extent practicable and in compliance with appropriate legal restrictions (e.g., protections for personal privacy, trade secrets, and confidential business information (CBI)), agencies should voluntarily comply with the Shelby Amendment and OMB Circular A-110 in circumstances to which they do not literally apply.
+Data Disclosure: To the maximum extent practicable and in compliance with appropriate legal restrictions (e.g., protections for personal privacy, trade secrets, confidential business information (CBI), and data or information prepared for potential or existing litigation), agencies should voluntarily comply with the Shelby Amendment and OMB Circular A-110 in circumstances to which they do not literally apply.
 In addition, agencies should seek to provide disclosure of data underlying federally-funded or non-federally funded research, including from government contracts.
 Agencies should review their CBI policies to ensure that they include appropriate mechanisms to prevent over-claiming.
 Where the owners of such data will not provide such access, agencies should note that fact, explain why they used the results if they choose to do so, and may assign less weight to such research.

 Financial Interests Disclosure: Agencies should require financial interest disclosures on all research submitted to inform an agency’s licensing, regulatory, or other decision-making process.
-This disclosure should be similar to the financial interest disclosure required by scientific journals.
+This disclosure should be similar to the financial interest disclosure required by some scientific journals.
 The regulatory financial interest disclosure should also, where possible, identify whether the experimenter or author had the legal right to design the research; collect the data; interpret the data; and author, publish or otherwise disseminate the resulting report without approval of the sponsor of the research.
 Finally, agencies and scientific advisory committees should be skeptical of those studies wherein a party other than the principal investigator (e.g., the study sponsor or funder) had control over the design or publication of the study.